-‘RHOA’ Kenya Moore Provides Matt Jordan Relationship Update
+‘RHOA’ Star Kenya Moore Provides Matt Jordan Relationship Update

 Is Kenya Moore back with Matt Jordan?
-The latest episode of The Real Housewives of Atlanta suggested that Kenya was still seeing Matt, or at least still considering being in a relationship with him.
+The latest episode of The Real Housewives of Atlanta suggested that Kenya was still seeing Matt or at least still considering being in a relationship with him.

 As the episode aired on Sunday, Kenya provided a relationship update.
 Apparently, she never did get back together with Matt.
-In response to a viewer’s tweet that told Kenya that she’s deserves better and that she should remain single until the right man finds her, Kenya said that she and Matt broke up months ago.
+In response to a viewer’s tweet told Kenya she deserves better and that she should remain single until the right man finds her, Kenya said she and Matt broke up months ago.
 She admitted that the scenes showing her with Matt and talking about him now feel so old to her.
-Making it clear that she’s happier now without Matt in her life, she added that her life has completely changed and that God is good to her.
+Making it clear that she’s happier now without Matt in her life, she added her life has completely changed and that God is good to her.

 We broke up MONTHS ago these scenes feel so old to me now bc my life has completely changed.
 God is good. #rhoa https://t.co/uoMVb69fcO